 Join Our Team!

-Slough Farm Program and Educational Garden Assistant: a full-time, seasonal position
+Slough Farm Program and Educational Garden Assistant

 The Assistant Gardener position focuses on the Friendship Garden located at our Katama Farm operations.
 Working in conjunction with the Friendship Garden Manager to tend the ⅓ acre teaching garden, this position also supports the daily integration of the garden into The FARM Institute’s summer camp programming as well as other SFF educational offerings happening at both farms.
 This is an excellent position for someone interested in getting one-on-one experience in gardening with children.